Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Introduction_To_Dapps/Introduction_To_Dapps_Slides.md

 <br>

-- A chain’s metadata describes calls, storage items, runtime constants, and types, used by the chain.
+- A chain’s metadata describes calls, storage items, runtime constants, and types, used by the chain
 <!-- .element: class="fragment" -->
-- Once metadata is known, APIs can query chain state, and know what types to use when submitting transactions.
+- Once metadata is known, APIs can query chain state, and know what types to use when submitting transactions
 <!-- .element: class="fragment" -->
-- APIs can either fetch metadata dynamically, or store it statically.
+- APIs can either fetch metadata dynamically, or store it statically
 <!-- .element: class="fragment" -->

 ---v